pulumiverse/katwalk/pulumi/README.md

 # Set the model that you want to download
 pulumi config set hfModel "meta-llama/Llama-2-7b-chat-hf"
 ```
-# Deploy locally with Docker
+## Deploy locally with Docker

+> WARNING: LLM Models can use up 30 to 100 gigabytes of disk space or more!

 ```bash
 # This enables the IaC to deploy Katwalk Server